Patpong

 Patpong (พัฒน์พงศ์, RTGS: Phat Phong, [pʰát pʰōŋ]) is an entertainment district in Bangkok's Bang Rak District, Thailand, catering mainly, though not exclusively, to foreign tourists and expatriates.
-While Patpong is internationally known as a red light district at the heart of Bangkok's sex industry, it is in fact only one of several red-light districts with some catering primarily to Thai men while others, like Patpong, cater primarily to foreigners.
+Patpong is internationally known as a red light district at the heart of Bangkok's sex industry.
+It is the smallest and oldest of several red-light districts in the city.
+Some of Bangkok's red light districts cater primarily to Thai men while others, like Patpong, cater primarily to foreigners.

-A busy night market aimed at tourists is also located in Patpong.
+Since the early 1990s a busy night market aimed at tourists has also been located in Patpong.

 Location and layout

 Patpong consists of two parallel side streets running between Silom and Surawong Roads and one side street running from the opposite side of Surawong.
 Patpong is within walking distance from the BTS Skytrain Silom Line's Sala Daeng Station, and MRT Blue Line's Si Lom Station.

 Patpong 1 is the main street with many bars of various kinds.
 Patpong 2 also has many similar bars.
 Next to these lies Soi Jaruwan, sometimes referred to as Patpong 3 but best known as Silom Soi 4.
 It has long catered to gay men, whilst nearby Soi Thaniya has expensive bars with Thai hostesses that cater almost exclusively to Japanese men.